jekyllgrim/Painslayer/README.md

 * Most of the graphics in Painslayer (specifically, weapon and pickup sprites) are owned by the Author and may NOT be used, copied or edited by anyone for any purpose without first obtaining an explicit permission from the Author.
 * The code used in Painslayer was produced by several authors and can be freely used by anyone for any purpose, provided the authors are credited, the required licenses are applied to the derivative works, and the relevant license and copyright information is kept intact (i.e. all files containing license information shall be copied to derivate works).
-* The sounds used in Painslayer are owned by People Can Fly and are used under Fair Use doctrine.
+* The sounds used in Painslayer are owned by People Can Fly and are used under Fair Use.
 They may be removed from Painslayer, should People Can Fly request it.

 ## The Artwork